Can LLMs facilitate interpretation of pre-trained language models?: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Data} We used a subset of the WMT News 2018 dataset, containing 250k randomly chosen sentences (around 5 million tokens).
+\paragraph{Latent Concept Data} We used a subset of the WMT News 2018 dataset, containing 250K randomly chosen sentences ($\approx$5M tokens).
 We set a word occurrence threshold of 10 and restricted each word type to a maximum of 10 occurrences.
 This selection was made to reduce computational and memory requirements when clustering high-dimensional vectors.
 We preserved the original embedding space to avoid information loss through dimensionality reduction techniques like PCA.
-Consequently, our final dataset comprised 25k word types with 10 contexts each.
+Consequently, our final dataset consisted of 25,000 word types, each represented by 10 contexts.